Wage Rigidity and Retirement in Optimal Portfolio Choice: Rewriting the state equation and the constraint

 We will denote the mild solution of (\ref{INFINITE_DIMENSIONAL_STATE_EQUATION}) with $X^x(\cdot)$ to underline its dependence on the initial condition.
 When no confusion is possible we may simply write $X(\cdot)$.
-Note that $X$, differently from $y$, is Markovian.
+Note that $X$ now is Markovian.

-We conclude this Section by a standard result about the adjoint operator of $A$ which will be used to derive the explicit solution of the HJB equation in Section \ref{Vfh_sec}. \begin{proposition} The adjoint operator $A^* : \mathcal D(A^*)\subset M_2 \longrightarrow M_2$ of $(A, \mathcal{D}(A))$ is given by \end{proposition} \begin{proof} See \cite[Proposition 3.1]{BGP}. \end{proof}
+We conclude this Section by a standard result about the adjoint operator of $A$ which will be used to derive the explicit solution of the HJB equation in Section \ref{Vfh_sec}.